iamb4uc/iamb4uc.xyz/content/_index.md

 Everything shared here is the result of my personal research on systems that are entirely legal.
 Proceed with caution, and remember - you're on your own.

+Also about the images and gif used in this project.
+I found these randomly so I don't know the artist.
+If you know who to credit or the original creator of these assests feel free to email me for any removal or any other action.